Never miss collection day.

 Get an alert on your phone or through email the evening before collection begins in your neighborhood.
 CRNewsNow — it’s how the City lets you know!

 Spring Loose Leaf Vacuum Collection | April 6–May 1

-Due to unfavorable spring weather conditions, the Cedar Rapids Solid Waste and Recycling Division will continue operating leaf vacuum trucks through Friday, May 11, 2018.
-Residents can expect collection of leaves on their regular garbage day unless the trucks are slowed by weather or volume.
-If the service is slowed by weather or volume, the Cedar Rapids Solid Waste and Recycling Division will strive to reach the property the next day.
+The Solid Waste & Recycling division will begin operating leaf vacuum trucks on Monday, April 6, 2020.
+Residents can expect leaf collection on their regular garbage day unless the trucks are slowed by weather or volume.
+If service is slowed by weather or volume, the division will strive to reach any missed properties the next day.

 Residents should place leaves in long rows on the grass or parking area beside the street for collection.
 Leaves must be kept out of the street and away from obstacles like mailboxes, signs, poles and trees.
 The vacuum truck will not collect leaves from alleys.
 Leaf piles should be free from brush and debris.
 Sticks and twigs can be placed in the YARDY cart for collection and litter should be bagged and placed in your garbage can.
 Please do not park cars in front of leaf piles; the truck will not be able to collect the leaves.

 All leaves must be raked to the collection area by 7 a.m. on your garbage collection day.
 If leaves are put out late, we cannot guarantee collection.
 With questions, contact the Solid Waste & Recycling Division at 319-286-5897.

 Additional leaf collection options